-Given that OBs will open a bank account only after chartering, initially disbursements will need to be made by certified checks, money orders and cash.
+Given that OBs will open a bank account only after chartering, financial transactions will need to be cash based for a portion of the operating year.
 Once a bank account is established, the OB must immediately switch to using bank checks, which provide a better audit trail.